-Consumer Sentiment down moderately in April
+Consumer Sentiment falls in November

-Commenting on the results Kevin Timoney, ESRI, said:
+Commenting on the results Kevin Timoney, ESRI, said

 In addition, Austin Hughes, KBC Bank Ireland, noted: